cryostatio/cryostatio.github.io/guides/_subsections/startstop-a-recording.md

         <i>Maximum Age</i>: Use this parameter to specify the maximum number of
         seconds, minutes, or hours that events should be kept in the recording before being discarded.
-This parameter is valid only when the disk parameter is set to true.
+This parameter is valid only when the disk parameter is set to true, and the recording duration is not <i>Continuous</i>.
         By default, this parameter is set to 0, which means there is no limit set.
       </p>
       "
     %}